pjscruggs/slogcp/docs/CONFIGURATION.md

 Additional notes:
 - File targets: use `SLOGCP_TARGET=file:<path>` (for example, `file:/var/log/app.json` on Linux/macOS or `file:C:\\logs\\app.json` on Windows). slogcp trims surrounding whitespace and passes the remaining path directly to `os.OpenFile` in append mode; it does not create parent directories or rewrite the string.
 Invalid values still trigger `ErrInvalidRedirectTarget` during handler construction so misconfigurations surface early.
-- When you choose `WithRedirectWriter`, slogcp does not look at file paths at all; configure any file destination on the writer itself (for example, `*os.File` or a rotation helper like lumberjack).
+- When you choose `WithRedirectWriter`, slogcp does not look at file paths at all; configure any file destination on the writer itself (for example, `*os.File` or a rotation helper like timberjack).
 - When logging to a file, `Handler.ReopenLogFile` rotates the owned descriptor after external tools move the file.
 Always call `Close` during shutdown to flush buffers and release writers.
 - `Handler.LevelVar()` exposes the internal `slog.LevelVar`.
 You can adjust levels at runtime via `SetLevel` or share the var with other handlers.
 - `WithSeverityAliases` controls whether JSON carries the terse severity names; Cloud Logging still renders the full names in the console. slogcp enables the aliases by default only on Cloud Run (services/jobs), Cloud Functions, and App Engine deployments.